praekeltfoundation/vumi2/docs/routers.rst

 A to address router routes inbound messages from one or many transports according to the to address on the message.
-The address is matched against a list of patterns, and is sent to any applications whose configured pattern is matched against.
+The address is matched against a list of patterns, and is sent to the first applications whose configured pattern is matched against.

+A default application can also be configured to forward any messages that do not match any of the patterns.

 Outbound messages from applications are routed to the transport that the are in reply to.
 The ``transport_name`` field on the message is used to determine which transport